wp-plugins/dokan-lite/readme.txt

      * Dokan Pro has update and support option for customer.
      * Dokan tools option has page installer and Sync table option
   * Settings tab has those option like-
-1. General
+     * General
-    a.
-Admin can enable/disable the map on the store page.
+        * Admin can enable/disable the map on the store page.
-    b.
-Admin can enable/disable the contact form on the store page
+        * Admin can enable/disable the contact form on the store page
-    c.
-Admin can also enable/disable the store sidebar from theme.
+        * Admin can also enable/disable the store sidebar from theme.
-1. Selling Option
+     * Selling Option
-    d.
-Admin can manage new product status
+        * Admin can manage new product status
-    e.
-Admin can set the order status for withdraw
+        * Admin can set the order status for withdraw
-    f.
-Admin can seth threshold withdraw day for the seller
+        * Admin can seth threshold withdraw day for the seller
-    g.
-Admin can change the seller store URL
+        * Admin can change the seller store URL
-    h.
-Admin can also enable/disable the permission of review editing for the seller
+        * Admin can also enable/disable the permission of review editing for the seller
+  * Widgets
+     * Best seller widget
+     * Featured seller widget
+     * Store contact widget
+     * Store location widget

 And much more.
 Checkout the [**Pro Version**](http://wedevs.com/theme/dokan/)